 Enter PCIe NVMe – in that same amount of time, it could travel the United States from the Atlantic to the Pacific … and back.
 Try to envision that in terms of website performance.

 Here’s the kicker.
 NVMe can run in SATA mode and some providers will advertise their NVMe solutions without telling you whether their drives are PCIe based or SATA based.
 There is a difference, and if you’re shopping for performance-based solutions, this is a query you should ask of potential web hosting providers.
 Under-performing NVMe devices may be running on a SATA interface.
 SATA is a protocol that was developed primarily for HDD devices and while it’s a protocol still widely used, it’s not the future of web hosting, rather rapidly becoming the past, much like vinyl records.

 Why is PCIe NVMe so much better for I/O based operations?

 PCIe NVMe reduces I/O overhead because it only requires a single message for 4KB transfers versus two.
 When your server needs to process boatloads of concurrent disk I/O requests, this helps increase server speed.
 So many consumers base solutions on initial hard dollar savings, but performance increases factor into substantial soft dollar savings over the long term.

 What others in the web hosting industry are saying about PCIe NVMe

-- It seems queries about PCIe NVMe are limited simply because it’s still more expensive AND because the average consumer doesn’t know enough about the benefits of NVMe, especially regarding I/O operations.
+- It seems queries about PCIe NVMe are limited simply because the average consumer doesn’t know enough about the benefits of NVMe, especially regarding I/O operations.